 The advantages of bringing in a third-party firm are numerous.
-Investigative auditing firms professional relationship with your employees -- is likely to conduct the audit in an impartial manner.
+Investigative auditing firms employ accountants who do this work on a regular basis.
+As such, they know what to look for.
+Another advantage is hupartiality.
+An outside investigative auditor -- who has no personal or professional relationship with your employees -- is likely to conduct the audit in an impartial manner.
 This is important, as these investigations can lead to criminal prosecution.
 Thus, relying on an internal accountant to find fraud or theft might place him in an uncomfortable situation, which can affect morale.